Hard knock life

 No, it couldn’t, everything is the result of everyone doing what they could.
 If you see a possibility for improvement – do it, make the world better.
 The opinion is not required.
 Everything after the comma is not required and not beneficial.
 It makes the other person to start justify themselves and discussion steers god knows where on auto.

-The cure for this is to speak in a clear and direct way.
-Stop adding the escape hatches, pouring the brake fluid and switching to reverse.
-Eliminate the “buts” and “howevers,” those anchors that drag you back.
+The cure is speaking directly.
+Stop adding escape hatches, pouring brake fluid, switching to reverse.
+Eliminate the “buts” and “howevers” — anchors that drag you back.
 Don’t be afraid.
-To be able to do it, one must observe their thoughts and emotions.
-You have to be aware of what’s going on in your head, keeping a vigilant eye on the mental landscape.
-You will notice that you are about to a add counter-statement, stop.
+To do this, observe your thoughts and emotions.
+Watch what’s going on in your head.
+Notice you’re about to add a counter-statement — stop.

-There are countless jokes about not seeing what’s right in front of us.
-They are funny because it is so true.
-We become so entangled in our thoughts and simultaneously perplexed by external circumstances, that we overlook what’s really happening.
-The problem lies is in the fact that our minds are so firmly tethered to our bodies, and whatever we believe we desire, we do not have complete control over.
+Countless jokes about not seeing what’s right in front of us.
+Funny because it’s true.
+We get so tangled in thoughts that we miss what’s actually happening.
+The mind is wired into the body, and whatever we think we want, we don’t have complete control.

-If you feel that life is not going the way you wanted.
-I propose starting with clearing the waters of the mind each of us is swimming in.
-Pay attention only to what is interesting, meaningful and propels you forward.
-In Buddhism, teachers can only provide guidance, the actual progress on the path is ultimately the responsibility of the individual.
-True transformation comes from one’s own actions and efforts.
-You have to walk the last mile yourself.
+If life isn’t going the way you wanted — start by clearing the waters of the mind you’re swimming in.
+Pay attention only to what’s interesting, meaningful, and propels you forward.
+In Buddhism, teachers can only point the way.
+Walking it is your responsibility.
+True transformation comes from your own actions.
+You walk the last mile yourself.

 Let’s start from fixing what usually goes wrong in life.